 I put over 10,000 miles on that bike in less than two years, including three trips up to Montreal and numerous weekend rides.
 I fell in love with motorcycle touring and decided to upgrade to a more modern bike, so I eventually sold the Nighthawk and picked up this beautiful used 2009 Kawasaki Versys 650:

 That’s my primary bike now.
-As you can see from the photo I’ve got it decked out for touring, with full luggage, windshield, hand guards, engine guards and highway pegs, etc. I’ve put over 7K miles on it in the last year, but I’m just barely at 13K miles, so that bike has a lot of life left in her.
+As you can see from the photo I’ve got it decked out for touring, with full luggage, windshield, hand guards, engine guards and highway pegs, etc. I’ve put over 18K miles on it in two years.
 What a lovely ride.
 Sporty and nimble, but comfortable.
 The power band is even across the board, but really comes alive after 7K RPM (it redlines at 10.5 RPM).
 It’s the perfect blend of sportbike and touring rig.
 I plan to keep that bike for a long time and put a lot of miles on it.

 I love going down to the beach early on a summer morning on that Versys.
 I’m on the road by 5:30 a.m., and I have the interstate to myself.
 Here’s a shot from a recent visit: